Skip to main content

 Author

-item BUSARI, IBRAHIM - CLEMSON UNIVERSITY
+item BUSARI, IBRAHIM - Clemson University

-item SAHOO, DEBABRATA - CLEMSON UNIVERSITY
+item SAHOO, DEBABRATA - Clemson University

 item Harmel, Daren

-item HAGGARD, BRIAN - UNIVERSITY OF ARKANSAS
+item HAGGARD, BRIAN - University Of Arkansas

-Submitted to: Journal of the ASABE
+Submitted to: Journal of Natural Resources and Agricultural Ecosystems

 Publication Type: Peer Reviewed Journal